 Pitchford was quoted as saying that the PC version "destroys" the consoles in terms of graphics.
 However, the PC version shipped with a host of issues such as crashes, quests not finishing properly, and buggy netcode.

 There are six main areas in the game, those being:

 - Salt Flats

-Here's a list of all the sectors and an alphabetical list of all sub-sectors that can be found in Borderlands, and from each main area you can access them:
+The following is a list of all the sectors in alphabetical list of all sub-sectors that can be found in Borderlands, and where they can be accessed from.

 - Arid Hills

 - Lost Cave

 - Sledge's Safe House